mikedecosta/blanket/README.md

 }
 ```

-Things to add to make this better:
+## Improvements
 * UI form to call this and view results from the web
 * Async response that returns an ID to the result set that you can view later
 * Deduping of input and output (if 2 locations have each other as closest points, just show it 1 time)
 * ~~Not looking through every single combination, store them in a lat/long order and do early cut off~~ This is an unnecessary optimization for calls of 100's of addresses at a time.
 The bottleneck is the geocoding, not finding closest points.
 With larger datasets, this could be looked at again.
-* Clean up of application files and split into multiple app files for encapsulation of concerns (routes, geocoding-utils, ui, etc)
+* Clean up of application files and split into multiple app files for encapsulation of concerns (routes, geocoding-utils, ui, etc) *This was done to some degree but could be better*
 * Require auth to give API access and restrict usage of the API to protect against abuse
 * Ability to set other geocoding strategy besides Google
 * cache or datastore backend to store commonly used addresses to not have to geocode them everytime